HomeProductivityEmail Apps for Android

 5. Yahoo Mail

 Underrated and genuinely capable.
-Yahoo Mail bundles huge free storage with handy views that pull out receipts, packages, and subscriptions automatically, which is oddly satisfying when a parcel is due.
+Yahoo Mail bundles handy views that pull out receipts, packages, and subscriptions automatically, which is oddly satisfying when a parcel is due.
 It connects other accounts too.
-The app leans colorful and ad supported on the free tier, but Yahoo Mail Plus strips the ads if the look bothers you.
+The free tier is now 20GB and ad supported, but Yahoo Mail Plus drops the ads and lifts you to 200GB for a few dollars a month if the look bothers you.

 7. BlueMail